mattiaslundback/bolt-extension-autolink/README.md

 	+ showDate: Show the date, default: false
 	+ descCutoff: Number of characters to display in the description, default: 100

+5. If you would like to use the cache only (for e g RSS-feeds), without passing any requests to Google, you can use the function autolinkRSS instead.
+It takes two arguments and returns the same string as the autolink function.
+To use it in a RSS feed aggregator it is necessary to clean it somewhat.
+This can be done right in the template with an expression like:

+{% set innehall = AutolinkRSS(url, record.title) %}
+<![CDATA[ {{ innehall|replace({'<div class="autolink">': '', '</div>': '', ':::':'', 'class="autolink-title"':' '})|raw }} ]]>

 Customization
 =======================